In-patient luxury rehab center in Thailand

 naked-woman-sitting-covering-her-face-with-her-hair

 Compulsive sexual behavior is an excessive preoccupation with sexual urges, behaviors, and fantasies that are difficult to control and cause significant distress.
-Also known as hypersexuality, compulsive sexual behavior includes cybersex, masturbation, paying for sex, pornography, multiple sex partners, and other sexual activities and experiences.
+Otherwise known as hypersexuality, compulsive sexual behavior includes cybersex, masturbation, paying for sex, pornography, multiple sex partners, and other sexual activities and experiences.

 Psychological evaluation is necessary for the diagnosis of compulsive sexual behavior.
 During this process, a healthcare professional asks questions regarding the physical and mental health of a patient, their emotional wellbeing, sexual thoughts, and behaviors or compulsions that are difficult to control.
-Patients also receive questions about the use of alcohol and recreational drugs, family and relationships or social life, and whether their sexual behavior has caused any problems.
+Patients additionally receive questions about the use of alcohol and recreational drugs, family and relationships or social life, and whether their sexual behavior has caused any problems.

-Compulsive sexual behavior affects a person in many ways.
-Persons with hypersexuality struggle with feelings of shame and guilt that also lead to low self-esteem.
+Compulsive sexual behavior affects a person in countless ways.
+Persons with hypersexuality struggle with feelings of shame and guilt that lead to low self-esteem.
 Their sexual behaviors tend to pave the way to other mental health problems, including anxiety and depression.
-Even when they try to stop their behavior, the impulses are too strong and impossible to resist.
-For that reason, men and women with compulsive sexual behavior need a well-structured treatment program.

 6. Compulsive buying